dbderek/databricks-iq/src/ui/README.md

-# Databricks IQ - UI Component
+# Databricks LakeSpend - UI Component

 A comprehensive Streamlit dashboard for Databricks cost management and resource analytics.